WeAreSeismica/tex2jats/README.md

 - final .tex galleys (proof accepted by authors)
 - corrected list of references
 - have the final metadata on hand (you can replace it in the JATS galley)
+- check that the dates format is correct (Month dd, YYYY)

 ## Workflow